A Novel Open Set Energy-based Flow Classifier for Network Intrusion Detection: Conclusion

 \section{Conclusion}

-In this work, we proposed a new multi-class classifier to be used in NIDS: the multi-class EFC.
-Our method is an adaptation of the single-class EFC, first introduced in \cite{pontes2019new}, that performs classification with respect to a benign class, several attack classes and a suspicious class (intended for unknown attacks).
-We evaluated the classifier using two up-to-date datasets: CIDDS-001 and CICIDS2017.
-In both datasets, the average results were good compared to other classic ML classifiers, although it was not always the best classifier.
-Nevertheless, our proposal proved to be very efficient in recognizing unknown attacks, while the best among the other classifiers showed serious vulnerabilities in this regard.
-We also highlight that the proposed method has a single layer with low complexity, which makes it more suitable for streaming than other classifiers or similar proposals from the literature.
+In this work, we proposed a new open-set multi-class classifier for NIDS: the multi-class EFC.
+Our method is an extension of the single-class EFC, first introduced in \cite{pontes2019new}, that performs classification with respect to a benign class, several attack classes, and a suspicious class (intended for unknown attacks).
+We evaluated our proposal using the CICIDS2017 and CICIOMT2024 datasets, which include a range of modern network attacks.
+Other studies also used these datasets, allowing us to compare our performance against existing state-of-the-art results directly.

+In our first experiment, we performed cross-validation and compared EFC with well-established machine learning classifiers such as SVM, DT, and MLP.
+From this evaluation, we conclude that the EFC is better than the others in eight of the thirteen classes of attacks, reaching the best value of the F1 macro average.
+In addition, we highlight the low temporal complexity of our proposal and empirically show that it is a fast algorithm.

+In the second part of our evaluation, we investigated EFC's mechanism to identify unknown attacks by comparing it with the classical algorithms from the previous experiment and other open-set algorithms from the literature in open-set experiments.
+These results showed that the mechanism is effective and that EFC has a detection performance for unknown samples that is similar or comparable to the state-of-the-art.
+It must be noted that the setup used for EFC was not optimized, following state-of-the-art dataset preparation procedures, so EFC's performance may be further enhanced.

-In the future, we intend to investigate a dynamic threshold to replace the static 95th percentile used in the current versions of EFC.
-Also, we are already working on a real-time \ac{EFC} integrated with Software Defined Networks.
+In the future, we intend to investigate a dynamic threshold to replace the static 95th percentile used in the current implementation.
+We are developing a real-time EFC version integrated with Software-Defined Networks.
+This implementation will allow us to evaluate the EFC's performance at line-rate and compare it against other real-time solutions reported in the literature.